Home » FAQ

 Privacy Policy

-PPCB is not party to the current Collective Agreement that expires on 25 August 2022.
 Joining PPCB means you are supporting PPCB to be working up the claims for the next Collective Agreement and therefore be a party to the next Collective.
-For you to be covered by the current Collective Agreement you would need to be a member of NZEI or sign an individual employment agreement with your employer tagged to the Collective.

 PPCB will be able to advise you about the terms and conditions of your Collective Agreement including obligations to your employer and entitlements.

-Yes, PPCB will undertake to survey PPCB members on the terms and conditions of the Collective agreement.
-This data will be used in negotiating the Collective Agreement.
+Yes, this is our strength and focus!
+PPCB will survey PPCB members on the terms and conditions of the Collective Agreement.
+This information will be used in negotiating the Collective Agreement.

 The bargaining team appointed by PPCB will take any reasonable offer from the Ministry of Education back to the membership for ratification.